gayathriesakki/rf-phase2-data-Gayathri-Esakki/README.md

 The objective of this phase is to develop real-world analytical thinking, improve technical skills, and create a portfolio-ready project for future job opportunities.

- # Retail Sales Data Analysis – Insight Report (Task 1)
+ # Task 1: Business Dataset Analysis

 ## Overview
 This project focuses on analyzing retail transaction data to extract meaningful business insights.
 The dataset was downloaded from Kaggle and includes: